SciBorgs/FTCProjects/assignment2.md

 3. join the classroom...?

 ### Learning how to use git
-Follow [this tutorial](https://learngitbranching.js.org/) to learn about how to use git
+Follow [this tutorial](https://learngitbranching.js.org/) to learn about how to use git.
+Please complete the introductory sequence.

 Note that it will assume you are familiar with certain concepts and vocabulary (i.e. directory), so make sure to look up any words you don't understand!
 Additionally, the commands it is teaching you would generally be typed into a command-line shell (terminal for MacOS or Linux; command shell, powershell, or git bash, or terminal for Windows).